– El Salvador –

 - The Santa Ana Municipality

 El Salvador Finca Bosque Lya is situated in the municipality of Santa Ana on the foothills of the Ilamatepec Volcano (or Santa Ana Volcano as it now more commonly known) in the Apaneca Mountain range of western El Salvador.
-The farm was established in 1932 when Gustavo Vides Valdes named his property in honour of his newly born daughter, Lya.
-The farm name.
-Bosque Lya translates to – Lya’s forest.
+The farm itself was established in 1932 when Gustavo Vides Valdes named his property in honour of his daughter.
+The farm name Bosque Lya translates to Lya’s forest.

 This is a land of volcanoes, many of them active, so the soil is rich and fertile whilst the views are often strikingly beautiful and always dramatic.
 Volcan Santa Ana is the largest but Izalco, with its typical conical shape, is a national icon.
 Such conditions are perfect for the production of high quality coffee.